stuven1/hamburgermenu/README.md

 Implement a [hamburger menu](https://www.computerhope.com/jargon/h/hamburger-menu.htm) for mobile devices into the existing project.
 You need to figure out how to place the new feature in the existing project without breaking it.

 The hamburger menu should be implemented purely with CSS and on click, it should fold out the menu of the page.
-You can use a styled radio input tag to store the open/closed state of the menu.
-TODO - link to material from the lecture.
+You can use a styled checkbox input tag to store the open/closed state of the menu.
+The example from our lecture on this can be downloaded [here](https://drive.google.com/file/d/11cwkSDbY5qS2p0ZozFWXqyKxzs7-x-4j/view?usp=sharing)

 ### 3. Check your code!